How To Measure and Increase Digital Marketing ROI

 How to Implement Digital Marketing to Increase Your ROI

-4. Optimize existing content — what’s the point of investing in email marketing or PPC if the website you’re sending leads to isn’t up to scratch or SEO-optimized?
+4. Optimize existing content — What’s the point of investing in email marketing or PPC (pay-per-click) if the website you’re sending leads to isn’t up to scratch or SEO-optimized?
 Make sure the content you already have is the best it can be to help cinch that conversion.
+According to HubSpot’s State of Marketing 2025 report, short-form video has the highest ROI.

-6. Monitor — use ROI and other engagement metrics to evaluate the success of your campaigns.
+6. Monitor your strategy — Use ROI and other engagement metrics to evaluate the success of your campaigns.
 Make sure to track your overall progress against your initial goal.

 Although email marketing has one of the best digital marketing ROIs out there, success is by no means guaranteed.
 It takes a practiced hand to get the most out of this marketing stalwart.
 The good news though, is that getting to grips with email marketing best practices is pretty simple!

-Before we get into how to make your emails perform well, let’s address the most important thing: how are you going to send them?
+Before I get into how to make your emails perform well, let’s address the most important thing: how are you going to send them?

 Unfortunately, using a personal email account won’t cut it, and it’ll make it hard to manage in the long run.
-We recommend using an email marketing platform like GetResponse or Mailchimp instead.
+I recommend using an email marketing platform like GetResponse or Mailchimp instead.

 Your next job is to build a list of engaged subscribers that you can monetize.
 Some people might suggest buying email addresses to build a database quickly, but if you want engagement, this is the worst thing you can do.